Crues, Swifts and Ballymena into cup semi-finals

 Campbell's double earned Dungannon a deserved victory at the expense of their high-flying hosts at Solitude.

-Dean Shiels' side looked livelier in the first half, Ethan McGee passing up the best scoring opportunity, but they opened the scoring in the 55th minute when Campbell headed home Ethan McGee's right-wing cross.
+Dean Shiels' side looked livelier in the first half, Ethan McGee passing up the best scoring opportunity, and they opened the scoring in the 55th minute when Campbell headed home McGee's right-wing cross.

-Campbell doubled his side's lead three minutes later after running onto Ethan McGee's defence splitting pass to slot home past a helpless Nathan Gartside.
+Campbell doubled his side's lead three minutes later after running onto McGee's defence splitting pass to slot home past a helpless Nathan Gartside.

 Gormley gave Cliftonville hope on 90 minutes after the frontman volleyed in a Sean Moore cross but the Reds were unable to fashion a late equaliser.